 I have a Master of Applied Mathematics degree from the University of Waterloo and a Ph.D in Computer Science from the University of Victoria where I studied combinatorial objects under Frank Ruskey.
-I am currently a post-doctoral fellow at the Cheriton School of Computer Science (University of Waterloo) under the supervision of Craig Kaplan and Therese Biedl.
 In addition to my interest in math and computer science, I am a fibre artist and have been making lace for over 35 years.
 For my research, I apply ideas from Computer Theory to explore and expand the techniques used in bobbin lace design.
 This has led me to explore a subset of directed graphs on the torus.

 For more information, please contact me.